vaiibhav-94/LGMVIP---DataScience/README.md

 requiring special transformations or scaling capabilities.

-### Task 2 : Iris Flowers Classification MLProject

-### Task 3 : Stock Market PredictionAnd Forecasting UsingStacked LSTM
+### Task 2 : Stock Market PredictionAnd Forecasting UsingStacked LSTM

-### Task 4 : Music Recommendation
+### Task 3 : Music Recommendation
 Music recommender systems cansuggest songs to users based on theirlistening patterns.

-### Task 5 : Image to Pencil Sketch with Python
+### Task 4 : Image to Pencil Sketch with Python
 We need to read the image in RBG format and then convert it to a grayscale image.This will turn an image into a classic blackand white photo.
 Then the next thing to dois invert the grayscale image also called negative image, this will be our inverted grayscale image.
 Inversion can be used toenhance details.